railsuser2014/openobject-doc-book-en/4/4_10_Accounts/index.rst

 .. index::
    single: Analytic Accounts

-.. _ch-accts:
+.. _k-accts:

 *****************
 Analytic Accounts
 *****************

  *Sitting at the heart of your company's processes, analytic accounts (or cost accounts) are indispensable tools for managing your operations well.
-Unlike your financial accounts they are for more than accountants - they are for general managers and project managers, too.*
+Unlike your financial accounts, they are for more than accountants - they are for general managers and project managers, too.*

 You need a common way of referring to each user, service, or document to integrate all your company's processes effectively.
-Such a common basis is provided by analytic accounts (or management accounts, or cost accounts, as they are also called) in Open ERP.
+Such a common basis is provided by analytic accounts (or management accounts, or cost accounts, as they are also called) in OpenERP.

 Analytic accounts are often presented as a foundation for strategic enterprise decisions.
-But because of all the information they pull together, Open ERP's analytic accounts can be a useful management tool, at the center of most system processes
+But because of all the information they pull together, OpenERP's analytic accounts can be a useful management tool, at the center of most system processes.

 There are several reasons for this: